yourlogarithm/l337/README.md

 # Contributing

-We welcome contributions!
+Contributions are welcome!
 Please read the [contributing guidelines](CONTRIBUTING.md) for more information.